Beyond Static Features for Temporally Consistent 3D Human Pose and Shape from a Video: Experiment

 \textbf{Effectiveness of PoseForecast} We compare the models with and without PoseForecast to verify the effectiveness of forecasting current temporal features only from the past and future frames.
-Referring to the results in Table~\ref{table:ablation}, PoseForecast consistently improves both per-frame and temporal metrics regardless of the residual connection.
-In particular, the acceleration error consistently decreases by over 11\% .
-This proves that the temporal encoding that takes all frames with the current frame may be suboptimal, and forecasting the current temporal features from past and future frames is beneficial to produce temporally consistent 3D human motion.
+On the basis of the results in Table~\ref{table:ablation}, PoseForecast consistently improves per-frame and temporal metrics regardless of the residual connection.
+Particularly, the acceleration error consistently decreases by over 11\% .
+Thus, the temporal encoding that takes all frames with the current frame may be suboptimal, and forecasting the current temporal features from the past and future frames is beneficial for temporally consistent 3D human motion.

 {}